 “Despite being surrounded by crime, The Jungle is where we were able to play freely; we were like monkeys.
 Everyone knew everyone, so it was safe,” said Cloman.

-He expressed gratitude for being raised by two parents in a community where single-parent households were predominate.
-But he still experienced hardship at home, he added.
+He expressed gratitude for being raised by two parents in a community where single-parent households predominate.
+But he said he experienced hardship at home.

 “My father suffered from addiction, and it played a big role in my childhood … his physical and verbal abuses led my brother to leave home when I was 9 years old.”